modern dining room with unique light fixtures

 Many people like to replace the traditional chandelier above their table with a more modern dining room light fixture — the pendant light.
 Combining three, four, or even five of these drop lights using a multi-port pendant light can help you substantially illuminate larger spaces while creating a statement centerpiece and focal point in the room.

 Chandeliers used to mean classic branched candelabras with faux candle bulbs or plenty of crystal, but today, you can find unique dining room lighting ideas that utilize chandeliers in new ways.
-While you should make sure that your chandelier’s diameter is between half to two-thirds the length of your table to provide adequate illumination, the shape and structure is up to you.
-Build your own barn beam light fixture for a rustic display or go bohemian with plenty of raffia and bamboo.
+While you should make sure that your chandelier’s diameter is between half to two-thirds the length of your table to provide adequate illumination, the shape and structure are up to you.
+Build your own barn beam light fixture for a rustic display, or go bohemian for your dining room pendant light fixture with plenty of raffia and bamboo.

 Smaller spaces or casual eating nooks definitely benefit more from flush mounted lighting than from massive chandeliers.
 Rooms with a low ceiling height won’t feel crowded when you install flush or semi-flush dining room light fixtures that hang down just a couple of inches.